AnTu2702/todo_api/README.md

    - Based on the latter point, at least the error messages of those *PUT* methods are misleading/wrong:
      - Description: *"Update an existing ToDo object"* vs. Error: *"There was an error while creating a new ToDo object."*
      - Description: *"Create a new ToDo object"* vs. Error: *"There was an error while updating the ToDo object."*
-   - The todo object schema in the openapi file must be wrong at that place, where it declares the description to be boolean.
+   - The todo object schema in the openapi file must be wrong at that place, where it declares the *description* to be *boolean*.
      - I deactivated the Request-Validation for all of the methods in API-Gateway in order to let things pass.
    - The body of the *PUT* method is configured as *"required == false"*.
 For the *PUT*, the body should be *"required == true"*
    - ...